TwistTheNeil/rest-geoip/README.md

 # rest-geoip

-A self hosted application which replies with information about a client using the [Maxmind](https://www.maxmind.com) GeoLite2-City database.
+A self hosted geoip lookup application which provides a client with information about their IP address or any other.
+It uses the [Maxmind](https://www.maxmind.com) GeoLite2-City database.

 The webapp provides general geoip information.
 There is also an api available